JohnAPedagogy/ProgressiveStudentHackathon/2021/specs/studmgr/admin/AddEntityFeature/display_error.md

 ### Scenarios

 1. Error is displayed after error
-2. The right message is displayed for teh respective error
+2. The right message is displayed for the respective error